 NURS 520.
-Integrated Behavioral Heath Care
+Integrated Behavioral Health Care

 This course guides the student in integration of behavioral health care in the primary care setting.
 Content focuses on the assessment, planning, management and evaluation of selected behavioral health problems that occur across the lifespan and commonly present in primary care settings.
 Neurophysiological, genomic, environmental/social, and developmental theories are presented to explain the etiology and presentation of common behavioral health conditions.
 Psychopharmacological and non-pharmacological principles and modalities for managing common behavioral health problems are included.

 NURS 523.
-Human Diversity and Health Promotion for Advanced Practice Nursprotection, epidemiology, disease and injury prevention, health education, cultural diversity, growth and development, nutrition and family systems.
+Human Diversity and Health Promotion for Advanced Practice Nursing.

+This course provides the student with knowledge related to the concepts of health promotion, health protection, cultural diversity, and moral/ethical influences across the lifespan.
+Core concepts for the course include theories of health and health promotion/protection, epidemiology, disease and injury prevention, health education, cultural diversity, growth and development, nutrition and family systems.
 The students will explore values clarification and ethical analysis.
 Multi-dimensional frameworks to explore specific care constructs pertinent to cultural diversity and health promotion for advanced practice nurses will be explored.
 Prerequisite: Undergraduate Health Assessment.

-This course provides the student with knowledge related to the concepts of health promotion, health protection, cultural diversity, and moral/ethical influences across the lifespan.
-Core concepts for the course include theories of health and health promotion/